Literature / The Little Match Girl

 .
 The adaptation differs from the original, though.
 It has also been adapted as an audiobook with slideshow here

-Just a reminder; it's considered by its fans to be one of the saddest stories ever written.
+Just a reminder; it's considered by its fans to be one of the saddest stories ever written (to the point its detractors have called it "Tragedy Porn").
 The chances of it making you cry is somewhere above 90%.

 For a very similar story with a little boy, see Fyodor Dostoevsky's A Child at Christ's Christmas Party